 After receiving dedication information from applicants, the IHB will issue a statewide press release to publicize the dedication.
 If possible, a representative of the IHB will attend the dedication ceremony.

 Step 9: Photographic documentation of an Indiana State Historical Marker

 Applicants must provide to the IHB photographic documentation of the installed marker in the approved location.
-These photographs are important for promoting the marker and for future care and maintenance concerns.
-Images and media coverage will also be added to the IHB website if provided.
+These photographs are important for promoting the marker and for future care and maintenance of the marker.
+Images and media coverage will also be posted to the IHB website.

 All State Historical Markers, “including state format markers installed after 1945 and markers installed by the Indiana Civil War centennial commission, are the property of the state.”
 IC 4-23-7.2-11(a).

 If an Indiana State Historical Marker is deliberately or accidentally installed in an unapproved location by the applicant and/or another entity, and if reinstallation at the approved location is required by the IHB, the applicant and/or the other entity will be responsible for all costs associated with the removal and reinstallation at the approved location.